 The ASE may check integrity of the data to be signed, i.e. the DSI provided by the PSO- Hash command, as required by some signature certification schemes.

 The integrity is provided by defining a specific access condition in the security attributes of the signature key.
 In effect, bit 5 of the access mode byte (AMB) is set to 1.
-The corresponding security condition byte (SCB) must be set to Secure Messaging (which therefore guarantees at least a minimum of SM + MAC).
+The corresponding security condition byte (SCB) shall be set to Secure Messaging (which therefore guarantees at least a minimum of SM + MAC).
 The command processing for the PSO–Hash command is as follows:

 The current EP shall specify a DST Control Reference Template.